Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Methodology

 We adopt the modeling assumption that the high-level semantic evolution of a time series can be approximated by a global transformation in the latent space.
 Specifically, we flatten the past latent representations and project them directly to the future horizon:

 where $M$ denotes the number of future patches.
-This {non-autoregressive} design enables the model to capture global temporal dependencies and generate the entire future horizon in a {single forward pass}.
-This {parallel decoding} mechanism eliminates the computational bottleneck of recursive generation, resulting in improved computational efficiency compared to autoregressive probabilistic forecasters such as DeepAR~\cite{Salinas2020DeepAR} and TimeGrad~\cite{Rasul2021TimeGrad}.
+This direct latent projection avoids feeding generated observations back into the model, enabling the entire future latent horizon to be produced in a single forward pass.
+The design provides the efficiency benefits commonly associated with non-autoregressive forecasting, while the subsequent recurrent scale head is reserved specifically for modeling volatility memory rather than recursive value generation.
+This separation reduces the computational bottleneck of recursive generation and improves inference efficiency compared to autoregressive probabilistic forecasters such as DeepAR~\cite{Salinas2020DeepAR} and TimeGrad~\cite{Rasul2021TimeGrad}.